 The prices for an artificial Christmas tree can vary dramatically, depending on the size and the desired look.
 You can pay less for a smaller tree of course, and you may get a budget tree for under £50.
 Most basic artificial trees cost in the region of £50 and £100, with pre-lit designs costing more.

 But it’s worth bearing in mind you generally get what you pay for when it comes to artificial trees.
 At the higher end of the price-band are the most realistic looking trees, these can cost anything up to £1000 – but they come with a prolonged guarantee and offer much more in terms of being pre-it and being supplied with spare bulbs etc. The more you pay, generally speaking, the better the quality and the longer the life of the tree – therefore the cost is spread across a longer time period.

 What’s the best way to light my artificial Christmas tree?

-Most sizeable trees, anything over 4ft, will benefit from being dressed with two sets of fairy lights – to ensure the whole tree is covered, from top to bottom.
+Most sizable trees, anything over 4ft, will benefit from being dressed with two sets of fairy lights – to ensure the whole tree is covered, from top to bottom.
 Choose lights with a cord that best suits your tree, i.e green for a natural look tree, black for a more modern coloured tree.
-We’d recommend turning the lights on while you place them, it helps you to clear see where they are – remembering to step back often to check them as you go.
-This also ensures you know they are working before you go to the effort of placing them, only to find
+We’d recommend turning the lights on while you place them, it helps you to clearly see where they are – remembering to step back often to check them as you go.
+This also ensures you know they are working before you go to the effort of placing them.

 How do I fake a real Christmas tree smell with essential oils?